pivotal-cf/docs-aws-services/creating.html.md.erb.md

 To create a S3 bucket, use `cf create-service` to create an instance of `aws-s3` with or without custom settings.

-To create an S3 bucket without custom settings, use `cf create-service SERVICE PLAN SERVICE_INSTANCE`.
+To create an S3 bucket without custom settings, use `cf create-service SERVICE PLAN SERVICE-INSTANCE`.
 The following example creates an instance named `bucket1` with the `standard` plan:
 <pre class="terminal">$ cf create-service aws-s3 standard bucket1
 </pre>

 <p class="note"><strong>Note</strong>: S3 service instances use default region and tags settings configured by the PCF operator during the installation of the Service Broker for AWS.</p>

-To create an S3 bucket with custom settings, use `cf create-service SERVICE PLAN SERVICE_INSTANCE` with the `-c` flag.
+To create an S3 bucket with custom settings, use `cf create-service SERVICE PLAN SERVICE-INSTANCE` with the `-c` flag.
 For instance, you can use custom settings to create a bucket in a specific region to lower latency for users.
 The following example  creates a bucket in the Tokyo region:

     cf cs aws-s3 standard tokyobucket -c '{ "CreateBucket": { "CreateBucketConfiguration": { "LocationConstraint": "ap-northeast-1"} } }'